 Databases by Title

-Oceanic Abstracts is focused exclusively on worldwide technical literature pertaining to the marine and brackish-water environment.
-The database has long been recognized as a leading source of information on topics relating to oceans.
-The database focuses on marine biology and physical oceanography, fisheries, aquaculture, non-living resources, meteorology and geology, plus environmental, technological, and legislative topics.
-This database is totally comprehensive in its coverage of living and non-living resources, meteorology and geology, plus environmental, technological, and legislative topics.
+Focuses on worldwide technical literature pertaining to the marine and brackish-water environment including marine biology and physical oceanography, fisheries, aquaculture, non-living resources, meteorology and geology, plus environmental, technological, and legislative topics.

 Offers the most comprehensive source of comparable statistics on health and health systems across OECD countries.